ATLAS

 Aisling Ward – Munster Technological University, Ireland

 The track invites researchers to discuss regenerative tourism as a concept and its practical considerations in action.
-In line with the theme of the ATLAS 2026 conference, the track fosters interdisciplinary dialogue about collaborative and community participatory approaches in regenerative tourism.
+In line with the theme of the ATLAS 2026 conference, the track fosters dialogue about collaborative and community participatory approaches in regenerative tourism.

 Therefore, this session welcomes submissions on topics including, but not limited to:

-• Place and community specific, participatory approaches to regenerative tourism
+• Open collaboration and community participatory approaches

 Special Track 2